rkml14/12-Employee-Tracker/README.md

   ## Usage

+A walkthrough video is available! https://drive.google.com/file/d/1VSrTg-a_JIuGvDF6f8ACBDBVgVHMItfM/view

+The start of the application:
 ![start-screen-list-of-choices-to-begin](./assets/Start-screen.png)

 The client can arrow up and down through the 8 choices to be made.
 For example, they can view all departments: